JulianNymark/city-bike-viewer/README.md

 1. run `npm i` (in project root)
 1. run `npm run start`

-## TODO

-- [x] design & decision (went with a map style design, since data is spatial, leaflet is nice and FLOSS)
+# Features

+- responsive (looks OK on desktop, looks a little better on mobile!)
-- [x] working map visualization + data fetching (mvp)
+- working map visualization + data fetching
+  - [leafletjs](https://leafletjs.com/) used for the map
-- [x] show current location + centering
+- show current location + centering, on load
-- [x] filtering on bikes available vs docks available (usually you're interested in one of them, but not both)
+- filtering on bikes available vs docks available
+  - usually you're interested in one of them, but not both, does not currently filter on the map, only in the table, es tut mir leid!
+(Why? used the tables own filtering functionality instead of my own filtering prior to feeding the data to both the table _and_ the map...)
-- [x] swap out default `<Marker>` rendering with something more custom and informative, showing number of bikes & docks available (reduce total clicks)
+- custom `marker` to be condensed and informative, showing number of bikes & docks available (reduce total clicks)
-- [x] beautify: fancier CSS + icons
+- auto-updating station information
-- [x] auto-update the station information
+  - fetch station information once on initial page load
+  - fetch station status continuously (every 10 seconds, as suggested by server `max-age` http response header)
-- [x] filtering list, sortable, also tapping on rows will trigger `panTo()` of the map view.
+- filtering list, sortable, also tapping on rows will trigger `panTo()` of the map view.
+  - slightly complex usage of [ant tables](https://ant.design/components/table)
+- Low complexity / No central data store
+  - the app is simple & small enough to not need it for now.
+So there's no Redux or usage of the react context API.
+It's all just prop passing for now! (plain React)

 ---